EDUCATION

 Jacksonville University, Jacksonville, FL

-2018-present Assistant Professor of History
+2018-2021 Assistant Professor of History

 Washington State University, Pullman, WA